Veterinary Science Internship

 Soon after you arrive you’ll attend a thorough orientation with our team.
 It covers everything you need to know about your next few days, dos and don’ts and your safety.
 You can ask any questions and find out more about the fun stuff to do around Cape Town and South Africa.

 Accommodation and meals

-Accommodation is included with all projects and meals are included with some.
+Accommodation is included in all projects and meals are included in some.
 We only use locally-owned and operated accommodation so that part of your placement fee is filtering back into the local economy.
 Most projects offer homestay, guesthouse or shared volunteer houses as standard accommodation, but some offer the chance to upgrade to a more comfortable living standard.

 24/7 emergency support

 We’re always on hand in case of an emergency.